zhiyuan5986/Stanford-CS229-Machine-Learning/README.md

 # Stanford-CS229-Machine-Learning
 ![](simulation3.gif)

+(This .gif dynamic figure is from PS4, which is a inverted pendulum trained by reinforce learning)

-This is my problem set answer when I study Stanford CS229 Machine Learning, Fall 2018.
+This repository is my problem set answer when I study Stanford CS229 Machine Learning, Fall 2018.

 For each folder,
 * `data` is the datasets given by the problem.